The Carrier House

 Smell

 Clean water — the building's former function — and the particular scent of habitation.
 Cooking, soap, the smell of people taking care of themselves.
-Something about the warmth makes carriers want to eat, wash, rest.
+The warmth makes carriers want to eat, wash, rest.
 Basic acts of self-maintenance that fragment cross-talk makes difficult everywhere else.

 The Settling